 People with cerebral/cortical visual impairment have difficulty using or understanding what their eyes see.
 For example, they may have trouble recognizing faces, interpreting drawings, perceiving depth, or distinguishing between background and foreground.
 Children with cerebral or cortical visual impairment are often able to see better when told in advance what to look for.
 Additionally, many with CVI can see better when the target object is moving.

 Children with CVI may have sensitivity to light or may fixate on light, may have poor depth perception, and may have better peripheral vision than central vision.

-Your child may also be taught to complete tasks without use of vision.
-Your child may be taught braille, use of screen-reading software to use the computer, and other techniques for performing life skills and academic tasks.
+Tasks may also be taught to complete without the use of vision.
+The TVI may teach your child braille, use of screen-reading software to use the computer, and other techniques for performing life skills and academic tasks.